How to Become a Vampire in ESO - Complete Guide

 Cure NPCs Added to more Mages Guilds

-Three new Vampire shrines were added in Update 49, one in each alliance's starting zone.
+Three new Vampire shrines were added in ESO Update 49, one in each alliance's starting zone.
 These shrines have dedicated map icons once discovered.
-The original shrines in Bangkorai, The Rift and Reaper's March are still active but have no map icons.
+The original shrines in Bangkorai, The Rift and Reaper's March can still be used to bite other people and complete the quest.

 Alliance Zone Vampire Shrine